Skip to main content

 • Court Work- schedule necessary cases for court; complete associated paperwork; conduct pre-court investigation; prepare recommendation for pre-trial hearing; present recommendation at hearing; make referrals to any appropriate agencies

-• Attend Student Assistant Meetings-make recommendations to the team; conduct one on one counseling with clients
+• Attend Student Assistant Meetings as requested-make recommendations to the team, and conduct one-on-one counseling with clients

 • Speak to classes about juvenile crime, drugs, alcohol, teen pregnancy, bullying, and careers in law enforcement

-• The district will provide the school police officer a proper state ORI number
+• The district will provide the school police officer with a proper state ORI number

 • Approves facility use permit per board policy and agreements with other municipalities